preetisawant/cloud-foundry/monitoring.md

 * Various special-purpose exporters like node exporter, blackbox exporter, etc.</li>
 * A push gateway for supporting short-lived jobs.</li>

-Prometheus gathers metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
+Prometheus gatheres metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
 It stores all gathered samples locally and runs rules over this data to either aggregate and record new time series from existing data, or to generate alerts.

 ## Grafana
 {: #grafana}